swiftlang/swift-evolution/proposals/NNNN-module-selectors.md

 > *import-declaration* → *attributes?* `import` *import-kind?* *import-path*<br>
 > ***import-declaration* → *attributes?* `import` *import-kind* *module-selector* *identifier***

+Note that this new *import-declaration* production does not allow a submodule to be specified.

 ### Parsing details

 The *identifier* in a *module-selector* must be classified as an identifier